atlarge-research/graphalytics-platforms-giraph/README.md

  - `platform.giraph.job.worker-count`: Set to an appropriate number of workers for the Hadoop cluster.
 Note that Giraph launches an additional master process.
  - `platform.hadoop.home`: Set to the root of your Hadoop installation (`$HADOOP_HOME`).

+### Known Issues
+* Benchmark reports will report `nan` as processing time when yarn log aggregation is off.
+The solution is to enable log aggregation in the `yarn-site.xml` file by setting `yarn.log-aggregation-enable` to true.